 Near the Maritime museum, the Bon Odori festival was still going on.
 We stayed around for a dance.
 The crowd was dancing in concentric circles around the Yagura.

 At around 9 pm we bid adieu to the beautiful harbor and walked back to Sannomiya station.
-The streets were much quieter as we made our way to the Station.
+The streets were much quieter as we made our way out of the Harbor.
+The route took us along Gaslight street, a beautiful sight when on an evening outing.
+It’s called gaslight street because the street is decorated with old-fashioned gas street lights and electric lamps.

 Thanks for reading.
 Please leave me a comment if you liked the post or follow my story as I visit the thrilling cliffs of Tojinbo.